-1. How can I make a payment for my Ting service?
+How can I pay my Ting bill?

 Your payment will be processed every month within a few days of your billing date.

-2. What kinds of payments are accepted?
+What kinds of payments are accepted?

-3. How is my billing date determined?
+How is my billing date determined?

 If your first service with Ting is mobile service, your billing date is set when your first device is activated.
-If you're porting a number, then your billing cycle begins on the day that your port completes.
+If you're porting a number, your billing cycle begins on the day that your port completes.

 For example, if you are activated on the 13th of a month, your pay period will always be from the 13th to the 12th.
 All subsequent devices added to your account will join that same pay period regardless of when they are activated.